leminlimez/Helium/README.md

 # Helium
-Status Bar Widgets for TrollStore devices on iOS 15+.
+Status Bar Widgets for TrollStore iPhones on iOS 15+.
 Works on Jailbroken devices as well.

 More widgets to come in future updates!